thomas-lehericy/Hanabi-discard/README.md

 # 4. Play hints

+A play hint is a signal to the other players that a card is playable.
+Most of the time, the card that is signalled as playable isn’t touched by any clue.

 a- To indicate that a card is playable, a player MAY either
  * discard their card in the same slot,